 If you are looking for the watershed moment when I, the parent, realize she, the child, knows more than I do, this is it.
 All my worrying.
 All my efforts.
 All my desire to keep her safe.
 She was ready to step out on her own, and she knew it.

-I was the one holding her back.
+My anxiety was holding her back.

 She lurched to the left again.
 I held my breath and opened my grasp.